-- 7. This funding mechanism applies to the funding of eligible programmes, microcredentials and credentials that are delivered from 1 January 2023 to 31 December 2023. - 8.
+- 7. This funding mechanism applies to the funding of eligible programmes and microcredentials that are delivered from 1 January 2024 to 31 December 2024. - 8.
 The TEC may exercise any of its administrative functions outside those dates as required to give effect to this funding mechanism.